-Subtle, internalised, and smooth (but not all too smooth) as it is, (post)panoptical surveillance induces a certain conscious relation to the self and organises the 'criteria' for inclusion and exclusion (Rose, 1999: 243).
-Borders are thus the spatio-temporal zone par excellence where surveillance gives substance to the working of biopolitics and the manifestation of biopower.
-In this case mobility itself becomes intrinsically linked to processes of the 'sorting' of individualised citizens from massified aliens.
-We can almost forgive theorists such as Bauman (1998, in Boyne, 2000: 286) for wanting to articulate a dichotomous logic that hinges on the notion of border, for, at times and at least with regard to circulation (that is, the circulation of 'people', for as far as 'commodities' and 'capital' are concerned, their free movement is encouraged and sustained by the global capitalist machine), the world seems to be divided into two.
-Those who have European/American/Australian/Canadian passports and those who do not.
-We all know all too well what difference this makes in terms of border crossing.
+Subtle, internalised, and smooth (but not all too smooth) as it is, (post)panoptical surveillance induces a certain conscious relation to the self and organises the 'criteria' for inclusion and exclusion (ibid., 243).
+Borders are thus the spatio-temporal zone where surveillance gives substance to the working of biopolitics and the manifestation of biopower.
+In these zones, mobility itself becomes intrinsically linked to the process of 'sorting' individualised citizens from massified aliens.
+As such, we can almost forgive theorists such as Bauman (1998 in Boyne, 2000: 286) for wanting to articulate a dichotomous logic that hinges on the notion of border.
+For, at times and at least with regard to circulation', the world seems to be divided into two; between those who have European/American/Australian/Canadian passports and those who do not.
+And we know well, all too well, what difference this makes in terms of border crossing.

-Nevertheless, such conceptualisation misses the point that borders are not merely that which is erected at the edges of territorial partitioning and spatial particularity, but more so borders are ubiquitous (Balibar, 2002: 84) and infinitely actualised within mundane processes of 'internal' administration and bureaucratic organization1 blurring the dualistic logic of the inside and the outside on which Western sovereignty is calibrated.
-The point is that in addition to this crude dual division within the global world order there are further divisions, further segmentations, a 'hypersegmentation' (Hardt, 1998: 33) at the heart of that monolithic (Western) half which functions by means of excluding the already-excluded on the one hand and incorporating the already-included and the waiting-to-be-included excluded on the other.
-This is done more or less dialectically, more or less perversely, including and excluding concurrently 'through a principle of activity' (Rose, 1999: 240) and interwoven circuits of security.
-Surveillance is the enduring of exclusion for some and the performance of inclusion for others to the point where it becomes almost impossible to demonstrate one's 'inclusion' without having to go through the labyrinth of security controls and identity validation, intensified mainly, but not solely, at the borders.
+Nevertheless, such a conceptualisation misses the point that borders are not merely that which is erected at the edges of territorial partitioning and spatial particularity, but more so, borders are ubiquitous (Balibar, 2002: 84) and infinitely actualised within mundane processes of 'internal' administration and bureaucratic organizationii, blurring the dualistic logic of the inside and the outside on which Western sovereignty is based.
+The point is that in addition to this crude dual division within the global world order there are further divisions, further segmentations; a 'hypersegmentation' (Hardt, 1998: 33) at the heart of that monolithic (Western) half which functions by means of excluding the already-excluded, on the one hand, and incorporating the already-included and the waiting-to-be-included excluded on the other.
+This is done more or less dialectically, more or less perversely, by including and excluding simultaneously 'through a principle of activity' (Rose, 1999: 240) as well as through the interwoven circuits of security.
+Surveillance, in this sense, is the enduring of exclusion for some and the performance of inclusion for others to the point where it becomes almost impossible to demonstrate one's 'inclusion' without having to go through the labyrinth of security controls and identity validation, intensified mainly, but not solely, at the borders.

-It is in similar contexts that Balibar (2002: 81) invokes the notion of 'world apartheid' in which the dual regime of circulation is creating different phenomenological experiences for different people through the 'polysemic nature' (Balibar, 2002: 81) of borders.
-For as we have discussed, borders are not merely territorial dividers but spatial zones of surveillance designed to establish 'an international class differentiation' and deploy 'instruments of discrimination and triage' (Balibar, 2002: 82) whereby the rich asserts a 'surplus of right' (Balibar, 2002: 83) and the poor continue to exercise the Sisyphean activity of circulating upwards and downwards until the border becomes his/her place of 'dwelling' (Kachra, 2005: 123) or until s/he becomes the border itself.
-Sadly, to be a border is to 'live a life which is a waiting-to-live, a non-life' (Balibar, 2002: 83).
+It is in similar contexts that Balibar (2002: 81) invokes the notion of 'world apartheid' in which the dual regime of circulation is creating different phenomenological experiences for different people through the 'polysemic nature' (ibid.) of borders.
+For as we have discussed, borders are not merely territorial dividers but spatial zones of surveillance designed to establish 'an international class differentiation' and act as 'instruments of discrimination and triage' (ibid., 82) whereby the rich asserts a 'surplus of right' (ibid., 83) and the poor continues to exercise what we may imagine as the Sisyphean activity of circulating upwards and downwards until the border becomes his/her place of 'dwelling' (Kachra, 2005: 123) or until s/he becomes the border itself.
+And to be a border is to 'live a life which is a waiting-to-live, a non-life' (Balibar, 2002: 83).